rkaczorek/astroberry-diy/README.md

 # Requirements
 * INDI available here http://indilib.org/download.html
 * bcm2835 available here http://www.airspayce.com/mikem/bcm2835/ (no need to install separately, it will be downloaded and compiled during drivers compilation)
+* WiringPi (install it from http://wiringpi.com/download-and-install/)
 * CMake >= 2.4.7

+Note: Driver used BCM2835 by default.
+If you prefer to use WiringPi as a low level hardware library use -DWITH_WIRINGPI=ON at compilation time (see below)

 # Installation
 You need to download and install INDI server and libraries before compiling Astroberry DIY.
 See [INDI site](http://indilib.org/download.html) for more details.